eric-brechemier/fontconfig-bridge-for-hidden-fonts/README.md

               ~/Library/Application\ Support/Fontitious/.fonts
 ```

-I am using this script on macOS Catalina the hidden fonts
+I am using this script on macOS Catalina; the hidden fonts
 get listed successfully in Gimp, Krita, Inkscape and Scribus
 after running the script and restarting each app.